apache/sling-org-apache-sling-app-cms/docs/configure-site.md

 The title can be anything you wish, though terse but informative is best.
 You can either specify a name or one will be generated from the title.

 Generally speaking, you should specify a configuration.
 This configuration will determine what templates and components will be available in the site as well as other configurations.
-If creating nexted Site Groups, this may not be necessary as they will be inherited.
+If creating nested Site Groups, this may not be necessary as they will be inherited.

 ## Creating a Site